openmcp-project/docs/docs/users/01-boostrapping.md

 To set up and and manage openMCP landscapes, a concept named bootstrapping is used.
 Bootstrapping works for creating new landscapes as well as updating existing landscapes with new versions of openMCP.
 The bootstrapping involves the creation of a GitOps process where the desired state of the landscape is stored in a Git repository and is being synced to the actual landscape using FluxCD.
-The operator can configure the bootstrapping to their liking by providing a bootstrapping configuration that controls the configuration of the openmcp-operator as well as all desired (cluster-, service-)providers and platform services.
+The operator of a landscape can configure the bootstrapping to their liking by providing a bootstrapping configuration that controls the configuration of the openmcp-operator including all desired cluster-providers, service-providers, and platform services.
 The bootstrapping is performed by the `openmcp-bootstrapper` command line tool (https://github.com/openmcp-project/bootstrapper).

 ## General Bootstrapping Architecture